ckarwin/The_Quantified_Self/README.md

 ## Ongoing Developments <br />

-* Implement the deep learning algorithm.
+* Implement the learning algorithm.
 * Allow user to easily update/modify thier info and data.
 * Allow the user to easily print a health summary, which can be shared with thier physician, etc.
 * Implement a device/application that continually monitors the user's blood levels, allowing for early diagnosis of abnormalities.